The Search for the Best Backpacking Sleeping Bags of 2017

 Analysis and Award Winners

-If we could only have one sleeping bag for backpacking and 3-season camping, it would be the Western Mountaineering MegaLite.
-The MegaLite was among the lightest and most compressible sleeping bags in our review (and on the market); weighing in at half the weight of several bags we tested, it still offers roomy enough dimensions to be comfortable for car camping or for side and tummy sleepers to enjoy on extended outings.
-The materials are top notch and felt the best against our skin among any bag in we tested.
+The Western Mountaineering MegaLite won us over as the favorite sleeping bag for backpacking and 3-season camping in 2017.
+Its low weight and small packed size are welcome additions to our backpacks.
+Despite weighing half the ounces of several bags we tested, it's still roomy and comfortable, making it also a great choice for side and tummy sleepers.
+The materials are top notch and felt the best against our skin among any bag we tested.
 The icing on the cake is Western Mountaineering is a small California-based company that manufactures all of its sleeping bags and garments in the USA.
-Plain and simple, the MegaLite is a pretty rad bag.
+From nearly any angle, the MegaLite is a pretty rad bag.
 From single overnights to the John Muir Trail, this contender is among the most versatile bags in our review, thanks to its weight and dimensions.
-It's worth noting that its only two ounces heavier than our top pick for light and fast long-distance trips, but offers a full-length zipper, as well as more internal space.
+It's worth noting that it's only two ounces heavier than our top pick for light and fast long-distance trips but offers a full-length zipper and more internal space.

 Spacious and comfortable cut